IamVigneshC/ProductManagement/README.md

 Product:

-- Vision
+- Vision (high level, Why the product, long term)
-- Strategy
+- Strategy (How to achieve, who are customers and market)
+- Roadmap (Technical/Tactical approach to achieve strategy with a time line)
-- Values
+- Values (guiding principles
 - SWOT
 - User Personas